 Super Savvy Me

-This site primarily built around coupons and information about the various Procter and Gamble brands.
-It also just so happens to run the Savvy Circle, a product testing initiative, dealing in Procter and Gamble’s various products through free product testing campaigns.
+This site primarily uses coupons and information about the various Procter and Gamble brands.
+It also happens to run the Savvy Circle, a product testing initiative dealing in Procter and Gamble’s various products through free product testing campaigns.

-You can claim a pretty good haul of beauty and grooming products from brands such as Wella, Braun, MaxFactor and Olay.
+You can claim many beauty and grooming products from brands such as Wella, Braun, MaxFactor and Olay.

-The catch with Super Savvy Me is that it’s a lot less frequent with the programs it offers compared to most of the other free product testing sites out there.
+The catch with Super Savvy Me is that it’s a lot less frequent with the programs it offers than most of the other free product testing sites.
 But when it rains, it pours.

-When you eventually DO get accepted for a trial, they shower you in a lot of free loot.
-They even throw in a free gift or two, simple stuff like towels and sundries though so don’t get your hopes up too high.
+When you eventually DO get accepted for a trial, they shower you with a lot of free loot.
+They even throw in a gift or two, simple stuff like towels and sundries, though, so don’t get your hopes up too high.

-The masterminds over at the Savvy Circle really like it when its users put in a lot of effort when it comes to detailed reviews about their product tests.
+The masterminds at the Savvy Circle like it when its users put in much effort regarding detailed reviews about their product tests.

-They’ll have you leaving in-depth reviews on sites like Amazon in addition to posting about your triumph on social media.
-They have a system in place where you’re continuously rewarded for your contributions to them and to the product’s parent company.
+They’ll have you leaving in-depth reviews on sites like Amazon and posting about your triumph on social media.
+They have a system where you’re continuously rewarded for your contributions to them and the product’s parent company.

 Toluna